Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 xrtBufferHandle in_bohdl = xrtBOAlloc(dhdl, input_size_in_bytes,  0, 0);
 auto in_bomapped = reinterpret_cast<uint32_t*>(xrtBOMap(in_bohdl));
 ```
-Additionally, the `memcpy` and `memset` functions are used to initialize the data in global memory.
+Additionally, the `memcpy` and `memset` functions initialize the data in global memory.

 #### 5. Open Graph, Obtain Handle, and Execute Graph
 The following registration function was added in 2025.2 for XRT to use ADF API callbacks: